 Why trauma signs in girls can be easy to miss

-Girls do not have one trauma style.
-Some go quiet.
-Some get loud.
+- Girls do not all react the same way: Some go quiet.
+Some become reactive.
 Some overachieve.
-Others stop caring about the future for a while.
+Others stop planning for the future altogether.

 Trauma patterns that may show up in girls